guptaravimp/Backend_Docs_/CloudAtlas_setup.md

-# Now we are going to do work on MongoDB on cloud based
+# Now we are going to do work on MongoDB Atlas that  is cloud based database
 ### Now we not store our data in local host our system we are going to use the Mongodb Atlas that is cloud based database service provided by Mongodb
 # 1-> Go and Link
 https://cloud.mongodb.com/v2/676c4dba74ee353776c6b61c#/overview